dehercar/portfolio/README.md

 NLP tool developed Python using RegEx, NLTK and scikit-learn (Tfidf, SVM) and Descriptions-UNSPSC labels as datasource (csv) to retrieve UNSPSC for a given part description.

 ### **Part Number Matcher**
-This tool matches Part Numbers among them by looking at the characters content developed with Python and using RegEx, and for connecting to SQL Server Data with PyODBC library.
+This is a Power BI dashboard that uses as datasource conclusions of similarities on Part Numbers to identify duplicated developed with Python and using RegEx, fuzzywuzzy, and PyODBC library to connect to SQL Server.

 ### **Productivity Predictor**
 **This is a Tableau dashboard developed for a Procurement Community whose datasource has future productivity predictions at part number level with two main purposes:**